PurkkaKoodari/oodiplusplus/README.en.md

 ## Building

 The original source code is available on [GitLab][gitlab].
-It intentionally uses an extremely simple build system to preserve a human readable output.
+The build process uses Webpack and TypeScript, but the configuration intends to maximize the readability of the result.

-To build the userscripts just run `make` (requires a normal *nix environment).
+To build the userscripts just run `npm install` and `make` (requires a normal *nix environment and a relatively fresh Node.js).

 [userscript]: https://en.wikipedia.org/wiki/Userscript
 [tm-ff]: https://addons.mozilla.org/fi/firefox/addon/tampermonkey/